Template modeling score: The TM-score equation

+is a distance scale that normalizes distances.
+The maximum is taken over all possible structure superpositions of the model and template (or some sample thereof).

 When comparing two protein structures that have the same residue order, $L_\text{common}$ reads from the C-alpha order number of the structure files (i.e., Column 23-26 in Protein Data Bank (file format)).
 When comparing two protein structures that have different sequences and/or different residue orders, a structural alignment is usually performed first, and TM-score is then calculated on the commonly aligned residues from the structural alignment.

 Other measures

 An often used structural similarity measure is root-mean-square deviation (RMSD).